tinkerator/svger/README.md

-# svg
+# svger

-Go library for parsing and modifying svg files.
+Go package for parsing and modifying svg files.
 It includes support for Bezier Curve rasterization.

-Its main purpose is to transform multi-group SVG kicad generated SVG metal layers into a flattened outline represenation, suitable for laser cutting on a Snapmaker 2.
+The package's main purpose is to transform multi-group SVG kicad generated SVG metal layers into a flattened outline represenation, suitable for laser cutting on a Snapmaker 2.

-This operation is performed by the included `example/svgoutline.go` program.
+This operation will eventually be performed by the included `example/svgoutline.go` program.
+A work in progress, at present.

 ## History